 School of Rock

-School of Rock has announced that it's 40,000 students now have access to virtual, one-on-one music lessons through its remote program.
-Kids can use video conferencing during their regularly scheduled lesson times so they don't miss out on practice and learning with skilled music instructors.
+School of Rock is offering a free trial for its program, where kids can use video conferencing during their regularly scheduled lesson times so they don't miss out on practice and learning with skilled music instructors.

 Metropolitan Opera Nightly Met Opera Streams